miklevin/MikeLev.in/index.md

 when you've got a potentially dangerous AI on your hands.
 You don't let it out on the Net, and you don't let it means to produce (programming).
 And yet, we did exactly both.
 We couldn't wait to do it.
-Specifically, Microsoft, after it's $10-billion dollar investment and an axe to grind with Google and rushed to take a swing.
+Specifically, Microsoft, after it's $10-billion dollar investment and an axe to grind with Google rushed to take a swing.
 But it'll make lots of money, so it's all good, right?

 Stan Lee always tried to get me to believe that the age of real superheroes was